Robin Halliday Macartney: Personal life and death

 Macartney married Fenella Frances Dora Boyle (1918-1984) on 10 September 1954 at St Mary's Church in Bishopsbourne, Kent.
 He had met her 1938 in Cyprus.
 Fenella, who had gained the rank of Flying Officer in the Women's Auxiliary Air Force during the war and had served in Egypt, Kenya, Mogadishu and Algeria, was a painter and poet who had spent much of her life painting in France.
 She was the daughter of the aviator Alan Reginald Boyle (1886-1958) and Isabel Julia Hull (1893-1977), the granddaughter of David Boyle, 7th Earl of Glasgow, and a cousin of Bernard Fergusson, Baron Ballantrae.

+Macartney died of cancer at the King Edward VII Hospital in Midhurst, West Sussex, on 4 October 1973.
+He is buried in the family grave with his parents and his sister in St. Saviour's churchyard on the Isle of Jersey (see photograph).

-Robin Macartney was an unusually shy and quiet man.
-He had inherited his quiet disposition from his father.
-Furthermore, according to Max Mallowan, he "had inherited something of his father's talents in his capacity for hard work, his ability to come to grips with detail, his perseverance and persistence."
+Macartney was an unusually shy and quiet man, qualities said to be inherited from his father.
+According to Max Mallowan, he "had inherited something of his father's talents in his capacity for hard work, his ability to come to grips with detail, his perseverance and persistence."
 A colleague in the Public Works Department in Cyprus, the architect Andreas Meletiou, "remembers him as a shy young man, but he had a strong and personal way of doing architecture, creating the most interesting designs of his period, and he was well-informed of what was happening in the world of architecture outside Cyprus."
-Privately, he is remembered as quiet, but with a twinkle in his eye and a definite sense of humor.

-Robin Halliday Macartney died of cancer at the King Edward VII Hospital in Midhurst, West Sussex, on 4 October 1973.
-He is buried in the family grave with his parents and his sister in St. Saviour's churchyard on the Isle of Jersey.